 But let's take me for an example.
 I lose my favorite pen.
 I can't find it.
 There's nothing I can seem to do to get it back.
-It is gone.
+It's gone.
 Forever.
 My response has been anything from denial, bargaining, anger, depression, to hopefully and finally a sense of peace.
 After all, I can go back out and buy another one.
 Maybe that grieving response took‚ I don't know‚ 15 minutes.

 But this depends on a lot of factors too.
 How close was I to this loved one?
 Were we living together?
 For how long?
 How dependent was I on this person?
 How much did he mean to me?
 Were we estranged when we were separated?
 And so on.
 You might grieve for a year.
 Or maybe 10 years with the occasional reversions on anniversaries, etc. Who knows?

 Like losing a limb because of infection: it's unhealthy to keep it, but painful to lose it, followed by a period of difficult adjustment.

 But what if you went to church for 50 years and were deeply involved in its life and then were asked to leave or you felt you simply could no longer stay?
 How long should grieving take then?
 A week?
 A month?
 A year?
 Five years?
 A life time?

 I would suggest having someone to talk to so that you can walk through it in a healthy manner, whatever that is.
 It is possible to get stuck in grief, bogged down in anger, stalled in depression, broken down in sorrow.
 Having someone to talk to may jumpstart you to make your grief manageable and help you progress towards a joyful life.

 But don't let anyone tell you how long you have to grieve.
 Take as long as you want.
 I remember just a few months after a devastating church split, some people who were strong supporters finally left the church because I wasn't healing fast enough.
 But I couldn't speed it up.
-And you might know me well enough by now that I just couldn't fake it.
+And you might know me well enough by now that I just couldn't and wouldn't fake it.
 I was grieving.
 It took me a long time to get over that.

 But no one's rushing me now.
 And I don't judge myself for it.
 I talked regularly with someone.
 I still do when I need it.
 I'm better now.
 And I did it at my own pace.
 I'm fine.
 Happiness finally came.

 You can do it too.
 Don't rush the grief.
 Let it come.
 Feel it to the full.
 This is the best way to let it pass.
 And it will.
 Eventually.
-And you will be happy again.